shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

 ### Example: Full Nord Theme

-A full Nord theme I made for Yomichan can be found below:
+A full Nord theme I made for Yomitan can be found below:

 ```css
 body {